“I may not have been able to get my child out”; Mozart family details escape from house fire

 Wheeling Community Relations Specialist Michelle Rejonis gathered information on the vacant home and says they reached out to the owner, Stephan Rodocker, on July 5th, 2018 indicating he violated the property maintenance code.

 That spiraled to Sept.
-10, 2018 when an exterior inspection ruled the structure to be condemned.
+10, 2018, when an exterior inspection ruled the structure to be condemned.
 In October of last year, the owner was summoned to court, appeared, then failed to appear at his next court hearing.
 That’s when the city issued a warrant for his arrest.
-Since then there has been 311 tickets submitted by neighbors, that landed the home on the demolition list.
+Since then there have been 311 tickets submitted by neighbors, that landed the home on the demolition list.

 Dunaway said it may be too late to save his home, but doesn’t want it to happen to someone else.